 Once there, conversion optimization continues to utilize sound site management methods to keep the potential new patient exploring your practice’s website.

 The longer someone stays at a site, the likelier he or she is to convert from someone who is browsing to one who clicks through to the “contact us” page for more information or even to set up a new-patient visit.

 So promoting reader engagement is also crucial in conversion optimization.
 Webpage content that has relevance and quality, website articles that are informative, and a site design that’s both attractive and easy for the new patient to navigate are all essential in improving the overall growth and quality of current traffic.

 The Importance of Analytics in Conversion Optimization

 Analytic tools, like Google Analytics, are absolutely essential in understanding how well your practice’s website is hitting the mark with your target audience.
 These tools allow tracking of visitor behavior patterns on your site according to age, interests, and more.

-Analytics also keep track of which pages, articles, and other aspects of your site are most viewed, how long visitors linger on specific pages, how many visitors are “unique” (first time) and how many are repeat visitors, among other valuable data.
+Analytics also keeps track of which pages, articles, and other aspects of your site are most viewed, how long visitors linger on specific pages, how many visitors are “unique” (first time) and how many are repeat visitors, among other valuable data.